 You could also cancel it by contacting your bank, but the company could charge you a cancellation fee.

-It protects your money when you use direct debits.
-Every company that offers them has to sign up to the Direct Debit Guarantee.
-This offers the following protection:
+Every company that offers direct debits has to sign the Direct Debit Guarantee.
+This scheme provides the following protection:

 You can cancel a direct debit whenever you need to

-You get at least ten days' notice before any changes to the amount, frequency or date of your payment
+You get at least ten days’ notice before any changes can be made to the amount, frequency or date of your payment

-A full immediate refund if your bank or the company you pay make an error
+A full, immediate refund if your bank or the company you have paid makes an error

 You can set up a standing order to send the same amount of money to another account in the UK on a regular date.